Ker1m954/Cryptography-Project/README.md

 ## Our Acknowledgements

 Special thanks to:
-- Awesome Template: Thanksfor giving us this amazing template; Keyvan Arasteh (https://github.com/keyvanarasteh)
+- Awesome Template!: Thanks to our amazing teacher Keyvan for giving us this amazing template!
+Keyvan Arasteh (https://github.com/keyvanarasteh)

 ---